tannerdsilva/rawdog/README.md

 	- chachapoly - [claimed with MIT license](https://github.com/grigorig/chachapoly/blob/ec7d8e03c6f715995b2015e9662a39277b994a74/README.md?plain=1#L11C233-L11C284) with unit test maintained in modification.
 Thank you Grigori Goronzy.

+## Targets & Tests

+### Inspiration

+The fundamental components of the `RAW` module draw their inspiration from the LMDB and its `MDB_val` structure.
+Over time, I found immense value in this structure and the protocols built around it, initially developed in my [QuickLMDB library](https://github.com/tannerdsilva/QuickLMDB), and implemented them in numerous Swift projects.

+As I increasingly incorporated this structure and its related protocols from QuickLMDB into my regular coding routines, I decided to create a separate library – rawdog and its `RAW` module – by forking QuickLMDB and its data handling protocols.
+This decision aimed to help projects standardize, secure, and simplify data transfer methods, fostering an environment that equally accommodates Swift and C programming languages.

 ### Versioning

 This project follows the tagging semantics outlined in [SemVer 2.0.0](https://semver.org/#semantic-versioning-200).

+### Requirements

+Given the critical use of macros in this suite, rawdog requires Swift language v5.9.0 or above to build and deploy successfully.

 ### License